 CHERN’s main activities consist of Working Group meetings, Conferences, Short Term Scientific Missions and Training Schools.
-In addition, there are annual meetings of our Management Committee.
+There are also annual meetings of our Management Committee and due to the COVID-19 pandemic we have organized the CHERN Online Series and Virtual Networking activities.

 If you would like to take part in our activities, see how to join CHERN.